rockerBOO/awesome-neovim/README.md

 - [simrat39/rust-tools.nvim](https://github.com/simrat39/rust-tools.nvim) - Tools for better development in rust using Neovim's builtin LSP.
 - [stevearc/aerial.nvim](https://github.com/stevearc/aerial.nvim) - A code outline window for skimming and quick navigation.
 - [jose-elias-alvarez/null-ls](https://github.com/jose-elias-alvarez/null-ls.nvim) -  Use Neovim as a language server to inject LSP diagnostics, code actions, and more via Lua.
-- [jakewvincent/texmagic.nvim](https://github.com/jakewvincent/texmagic.nvim) - Define custom LaTeX build engines and select them with magic comments by passing a variable to your lspconfig settings for Texlab.
+- [jakewvincent/texmagic.nvim](https://github.com/jakewvincent/texmagic.nvim) - Enhance the lspconfig settings for Texlab by defining any number of custom LaTeX build engines and selecting them with magic comments.

 ##### LSP Installers